-The specific mode of action of 3-BC (estrogen receptor agonist and/or androgen receptor antagonist), the effects observed in vivo in fish and rodent species as well as the comparison of these effects with known endocrine disruptors acting via the same molecular mode of action provide strong evidence that the endocrine mediated effects of 3-BC are of equivalent level of concern for the environment as those of PBT/vPvB and CMR substances.
-In detail, the following evidence of probable serious effects and reasons for their equivalent level of concern could be identified for 3-BC:
+The specific mode of action of 3-BC (estrogen receptor agonist and/or androgen receptor antagonist), the effects observed in vivo in fish and supporting information as reviewed by Hass et al. (2012) in rodent species as well as the comparison of these effects with known endocrine disruptors acting via the same molecular mode of action provide strong evidence that the endocrine mediated effects of 3-BC are of equivalent level of concern for the environment as those of PBT/vPvB and CMR substances.
+In detail, the following evidence of probable serious effects and reasons for their equivalent level of concern are identified for 3-BC:

-- The identified main mode of action (estrogenic and/oranti androgenic) of 3-BC is comparable to that of known endocrine active substances like bisphenol A (EC No. 201-245-8) or ethinyl estradiol and already identified endocrine disrupting chemicals under REACH like nonylphenol branched and linear and 4-tert-octylphenol (EC No. 205-426-2). - It may not be possible to derive a safe concentration limit of 3-BC in the environment since 3-BC acts via the same modes of action as many other environmentally relevant ED substances and hence mixture effects are very likely to occur.
-There are hints for further endocrine modes of action (antiprogesteronic) at lower effect concentrations from in vitro studies. - There is a high probability that 3-BC can have irreversible and long lasting effects on populations and that even short term exposures during sensitive life stages of organisms can have adverse effects during the entire life time. - The specific mode of action (estrogenic and/or antiandrogenic) of 3-BC and the data available for fish and rodent species point to a broad range of taxa that might be affected by exposure to 3-BC in the environment.
+- The identified main mode of action (estrogenic and/oranti androgenic) in fish of 3-BC is comparable to that of known endocrine active substances like bisphenol A (EC No. 201-245-8) or ethinylestradiol (EC No. 200-342-2) and already identified endocrine disrupting chemicals under REACH like 4-nonylphenol, branched and linear and 4-tert-octylphenol (EC No. 205-426-2).
+Based on in vitro data 3-BC also shows antiprogesteronic activity. - It is probable that 3-BC causes irreversible and long lasting effects on wildlife populations and that even short term exposures during sensitive life stages of such organisms have adverse effects during the entire life time. - The specific mode of action (estrogenic and/or antiandrogenic) of 3-BC and the data available for fish and supporting information as reviewed by Hass et al. 2012 in rodent species point to a broad range of taxa that might be affected by exposure to 3-BC in the environment.
 This is due to the fact that the estrogen and androgen receptor proteins are highly conserved across different species.
 Binding agonistically to the estrogen receptor and/or antagonistically to the androgen receptor was identified in various in vitro studies to be the molecular initiating event leading to the endocrine activity of 3-BC.
-Mechanistic knowledge about invertebrate hormone receptors shows that also invertebrate species might be affected by 3-BC. - There is a high likeliness that the effects are adverse not only for single organisms but also for populations and/or subpopulations in the environment.
+Mechanistic knowledge about invertebrate hormone receptors shows that also invertebrate species might be affected by 3-BC.